holdenk/spark-upgrade/docs/scala/gradle.md

 To your plugins.

+If your including ScalaFix through "classpath" rather than "plugins" you will want add `apply plugin: 'io.github.cosmicsilence.scalafix'`.

 And update your build file to add a "-3" to the artifact name so we can tell the difference between your Spark 3 & Spark 2 jars.

 Thanks friend!